dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_installation.md

 | Category combination        | `bjDvmb4bfuf` | `../api/categoryCombos.json?filter=name:eq:default`       |
 | Category option combination | `HllvX50cXC0` | `../api/categoryOptionCombos.json?filter=name:eq:default` |

-Identify the UIDs of the default dimesions in your instance using the listed api requests and replace the UIDs in the json file with the UIDs from the instance.
+Identify the UIDs of the default dimesions in your instance using the listed API requests and replace the UIDs in the json file with the UIDs from the instance.

 > **NOTE**
 >